Wang Zhao (linguist): Life

 Wang Zhao lost his father when he was young and was raised by his uncle.
-In the 20th year of Emperor Guangxu of the Qing Dynasty (1894), he was awarded the Jinshi Enke in the Jiawu period.
+In 1894, he was awarded the Jinshi Enke during the First Sino-Japanese War.
 In April of the twenty-first year of Guangxu, the museum was dismantled, and he was appointed as the chief of the Ministry of Rites.
-In the twenty-fourth year of Guangxu (1898), he and Xu Shichang co-organized the No. 1 Primary School in Fengzhi of Eight Banners.
-During the 1880 Reform, he wanted to submit a letter to advise the Guangxu Emperor to honor the Empress Dowager Cixi "to travel to China and foreign countries".
+In 1898, he and Xu Shichang co-organized the No. 1 Primary School in Fengzhi of Eight Banners.
+During the 1880 Reform, he wanted to submit a letter to advise the Guangxu Emperor to honour Empress Dowager Cixi "to travel to China and foreign countries".
 After the Emperor Guangxu read the book, he ordered the six officials of the Ministry of Rites to be dismissed, who had obstructed the letter.
-After the failure of the Hundred Days Reform, he fled to Japan.
+After the failure of the Hundred Days' Reform, Wang fled to Japan.